Xilinx/Xilinx_Kria_KV260_Workshop/Part 4: Optional Demo.md

     }
 ```

-3. In the above code, update the “model-name” and “model-path” with the name of the new model, and the path of new model. `${model-path}/${model-name}/${model-name}.xmodel.` In most cases, the path will stay the same
+3. In the above code, update the “model-name” and “model-path” with the name of the new model, and the path of new model. `${model-path}/${model-name}/${model-name}.xmodel.` In most cases, the path will stay the same.
+For example, we will change model-name to **ssd_pedestrian_pruned_0_97** and keep the same model-path name.

 4. Going to the same folder where .xmodel is, update the md5sum.txt file with updated string from m5sum.txt within Vitis-AI.